 Were any of the assets or debts obtained from inheritance, by gift, or existed before marriage?
 What about the assets and debts acquired either before or after separation?

 How best to handle deferred compensation or retirement plan assets is a unique question.
 They can be either federally or state governed questions.
-We offer ERISA related, and (QDRO) Qualified Domestic Relation Order experience.
+Call on our ERISA related, and (QDRO) Qualified Domestic Relation Order experience.